 Environmentally friendly exteriors and roof

-The airport exteriors will be fitted with new perforate corten steel panels, energy-efficient windows, and a new rainwater collection system.
+The airport exteriors have been fitted with perforate corten steel panels, energy-efficient windows, and a new rainwater collection system.

-Energy-efficient lighting will be installed throughout the airport, along with a cold weather green roof to promote eco-friendly practices and increase the building's capacity.
+Energy-efficient lighting has been installed throughout the airport, along with a cold weather green roof to promote eco-friendly practices and increase the building’s capacity.

 Financing for the revitalisation project

-The grant was part of the second round of the $200m Upstate Airport Economic Development and Revitalisation Competition, launched by the state government in 2016.
-The competition aims to upgrade airports in New York in order to attract more businesses and new economic opportunities.
+The grant was part of the second round of the $200m Upstate Airport Economic Development and Revitalisation Competition launched by the state government in 2016.
+The competition aims to upgrade airports in New York in order to attract more businesses and economic opportunities.